RomeroLab/schemarecomb/doc/source/index.rst

 View the :ref:`Quickstart Guide <quickstart>` for more example scripts and the :ref:`Reference Manual <reference>` for more details on specific classes and modules.

+If you would like to contribute, view the :ref:`Contributing <contribute>` tutorial.

 Biologist's, Programmer's, and Installation guides coming in version 0.2.0.